 BIO Collectors’ AD operation in Surrey is unusual in as much that it operates along very similar lines to how the water industry generates renewable energy from sewage sludge.
 The Mitcham plant began as an aerobic/composting site, which worked well, but ultimately wasn’t considered to be the best business model.
 After BIO Collectors bought the business, they decided to add an AD plant, creating a two-phase system that sees the aerobic treatment pasteurise and hydrolyse the food waste, making it easier for the methane bugs to work – before pumping the liquid into the AD tanks.

 Whilst the vast majority of tanks rely on hydrolyzation in the AD tank, BIO Collectors already has this part of the process completed.
-The net result is a very significant 30 per cent-plus reduction in retention time.
+The net result is a very significant 30%-plus reduction in retention time.

 “It’s not what one would choose to build from the offset”,